wesleyberry/bamazon/README.md

 - - -
 #### Examples of bamazon's functionality:
 The program's three modules are demonstrated below.
 1. Bamazon Customer
 The user can use this module by supplying two values:
 * An Id associated with a wanted product
-* How many of this product are to be purchased
+* How many of this product are to be purchased.
 View a demonstration of [Bamazon Customer](/screenshots/customer/bamazon.mp4).
 2. Bamazon Manager
 The user can use this module by first selecting a task to perform:
 * View Products for Sale
 * View Low Inventory